 Cold brew is a coffee that has been chilled with cold water and left to brew for several hours.
 Cold-brew is drunk ice cold, preferably on ice cubes.

-Cold-brew can also serve as a base for cocktails.
-A fruity lemony coffee, mixed with a dash of bitter lemon, served on ice cubes in a tumbler and garnished with a little rosemary, that can be a special treat.
+It can also serve as a base for cocktails.
+A fruity lemony coffee, mixed with a dash of bitter lemon, served on ice cubes in a tumbler, and garnished with a little rosemary, can be a special treat.

 The term cold brew has been a common term in the coffee industry for around ten years.

 It is a shame that companies today are trying to have such terms registered as a trademark and warning small roasters and coffee operators.

 As is so often the case, trendy terms in the coffee industry come from the States.

 The normal consumer can hardly imagine anything under the term cold brew.
 Attempting a translation usually leads to rejection by the consumer.